 “The common people, by reason of the abundance and superfluity that they found, would no longer work at their accustomed trades; they wanted the dearest and most delicate foods … while children and common women clad themselves in all the fair and costly garments of the illustrious who had died.”

 This is a lot more significant than you think.
 Clothing has always been the way you tell the world who and what you are.
 When you suddenly live in a world where the lowest are dressed as the finest you can’t tell them apart just by looking at the fashions they follow.
 A major function of caste division was broken.
-Look guys, Europeans are waaay more class conscious than Americans but I assure you it is nothing when compared to Arabia or India or even good old Communist China.
-The bottom rung forgot it’s place in western Europe and never really relearned it.
+Look, guys, Europeans are waaay more class-conscious than Americans but I assure you it is nothing when compared to Arabia or India, or even good old Communist China.
+The bottom rung forgot its place in Western Europe and never really relearned it.

 The Black Death also ramrodded technological innovation.
-High labor costs finally created a demand for labor saving devices.
+High labor costs finally created a demand for labor-saving devices.

 Mills for instance had been around since the Roman Empire but they had been used exclusively for grinding grain.
 They didn’t have time for anything else.
-But with a drastically lower demand for wheat they were free to do just about everything.
+But with a drastically lower demand for wheat, they were free to do just about everything.
 From the fulling of wool cloth to sawing lumber to operating bellows.
-All of these things had been just well enough by massive amounts of readily available hand labor.
+All of these things had been done just well enough by massive amounts of readily available hand labor.
 When that source of power vanished, human labor was replaced by massive amounts of energy for the first time in history.
 All this energy was creating surpluses where there had only been bare sufficiency before.
 And in the case of metallurgy, it created spare time for experimentation.

 Technological innovation, which had plateaued out, just like it had in every other civilization in history, was now suddenly galloping ahead into unknown territory.

 Maritime transport exploded.
 Shipping had always been handled by a bunch of small ships with small crews, plus a few big ships with big crews.
-But the plague and it’s aftermath created a unique need for big ships with small crews.
+But the plague and its aftermath created a unique need for big ships with small crews.
 It turned out that these could stay at sea a lot longer and as a result go a lot farther.

-Then there was the nameless genius who thought of combing this
+Then there was the nameless genius who thought of combing this:

-Initially the matchlock was simply viewed as a cheaper and easier to operate version of the crossbow.
+Initially, the matchlock was simply viewed as a cheaper and easier-to-operate version of the crossbow.
 Much less accurate of course but, it was reasoned, if you tried putting enough of them together and had them fire at the same time, that might make up for the inherent inaccuracy of… Oh my, look at what that just did.
-Well that’s it for knighthood I guess.
+Well, that’s it for knighthood I guess.

 Finally came the most important innovation of all.